Photo by gehat

 Inland, Look Out Lake is a hidden gem that boasts great fishing opportunities for rainbow trout, while the Sooke Pot Holes along the Sooke River make a wonderful swimming spot.
 These deep pools, formed by glacial action during the ice age, are filled with crystal clear aqua-green water.

-Climate in Victoria
+Weather in Victoria

 Victoria’s climate is is one of the mildest in Canada.
 The city’s winters may be coolish and rainy, but its summers are dry and filled with sunshine–Victoria is the second sunniest city in British Columbia.
 July is the city’s warmest month, with temperatures averaging 16 °C (60 °F).
 The water is warmest in August, with average temperatures of 12 °C (53 °F).